obotx/open-source-robotics/README.md

 https://github.com/obotx/open-source-robotics/assets/168444623/3ff2339c-3a10-447c-8b24-87f068f4d163

+## Full showreel video

-check out full video with examples: https://youtu.be/cr1q8plvLYg?si=vdiGiE9ikF4Jr6Cg
+- check out full video with examples: https://youtu.be/cr1q8plvLYg?si=vdiGiE9ikF4Jr6Cg

+## We are looking for cooperation and sponsorship
+- we will deliver full plans, parts list, and software
+- free for personal and research usage
+- small fee for commercial usage (like 10%)
+- planning contests for technical teams to deliver most efficient solution based on patent

+For more information please write: openrobotx@gmail.com